Aalavandhan: Alternate cut

 In April 2021, Thanu announced that he would release a re-edited version of Aalavandhan.

 Legacy

 The song "Kadavul Paathi Mirugam Paathi" inspired a 2015 film of same name directed by Raaj Menon.

+According to director Anurag Kashyap, the American filmmaker Quentin Tarantino told him the animated sequence in Aalavandhan inspired a similar sequence of his film Kill Bill: Volume 1 (2003).